The Ten Best Bike Rides In and Around Melbourne

 Serious lycra-clad road cyclists need look no further than testing out their Tour de France skills on this steep climb (animal blood transfusions not required).
 Named after the average gradient of this lush and green route in the Dandenong Ranges National Park, the 6.8-kilometre 1 in 20 Climb is a beautiful one, but also terribly challenging.
 It climbs along the Mountain Highway from The Basin into the dreamy village of Sassafras.
 On the way, you'll cycle through the fern gullies and grassy forests of Mount Dandenong's western side.
 This trek is genuinely for serious cyclists only, so do not attempt it if you're a newbie.

 FOR A BIT OF ART: BANKSIA PARK TO HEIDE

 While you never forget how to ride a bike, your body might be a tad unkind if you don't move from the couch enough.
 Blow the cobwebs off your two-wheeler and get that body moving again, starting with this short five-kilometre track.
-Begin at Banksia Park and follow the fruit trees and gums along the Yarra River and into Heide Sculpture Park, where a healing garden is slated to open imminently.
+Begin at Banksia Park and follow the fruit trees and gums along the Yarra River and into Heide Sculpture Park, where a new healing garden is located.
 Whizzing past contemporary sculptures, it's not a bad way to get active and see some art at the same time.
-And it'll take you just two hours return to make this trip, so it can easily be done in an arvo.
+And it'll take you just two hours return to make this trip from Banksia Park to Heide, so it can easily be done in an arvo.